This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You may be given medicine to help you relax or make you drowsy.
 You may get local anesthesia to numb the area where the angiogram catheter will go in.
 Hair may be removed from the procedure site.

-- A catheter will be put into an artery in your leg near your groin, or in your arm.
+- A catheter will be put into an artery in your leg near your groin, or in your arm or wrist.
 The catheter travels through the artery to the area being studied.
 Contrast liquid is put through the catheter to help your blood vessels and organs show up better in the x-ray pictures.
 You may feel warm as the liquid is put into the catheter.
 You may get a headache or feel nauseated.
 These feelings should go away quickly.

 - Your healthcare providers will remove the catheter and apply pressure to the wound for several minutes.
 They may place a pressure bandage or other pressure device over the wound to help stop any bleeding.

 What will happen after the procedure?